Prukutu/AOES-CLIM-Setup-Python-Jupyter/_episodes/01-Setup-JupyterLab.md

 - "JupyterLab is an interactive Python interface that is ideal for scientific work"
 - "Launching JupyterLab is a multi-step process"
 - "Launch the server on a COLA computer `jupyter lab --no-browser --ip=`hostname` --port=8878`"
-- "Login to COLA computer with special login line: `ssh -N -L 8878:colaX.gmu.edu:8878 <YOURUSERNAME>@colaX.gmu.edu`"
+- "Login to COLA computer with special login line: `ssh -N -L 8878:colaX.gmu.edu:8878 YOURUSERNAME@colaX.gmu.edu`"
 - "Open JupyterLab in your web browser: http://localhost:8878"
 ---
 ## Why do we need to setup another program?